 CRTA Fellows may have the opportunity to travel for the National Cancer Institute to national conferences.
 This fellowship provides an excellent opportunity for a recent graduate potentially interested in pursuing further education leading to a medical informatics or research career.

-- Master's-level degree or PhD in computational linguistics, medical informatics, or related field.
+- Bachelor’s degree, Master's degree or PhD in biomedical informatics, medical informatics, public health informatics, computer science, or related field

 To be considered for this position, please submit your resume/CV and cover letter to Trish Murphy by the application deadline.
-In the cover letter, provide an explanation of your interest in the fellowship program, explain your professional development goals and research interests, and describe your experience or interest in computational science and biomedical, behavioral, or population science.
+In the cover letter, provide an explanation of your interest in the fellowship program, explain your professional development goals and research interests, and describe your experience and interest in biomedical informatics, population science and public health.

 Once selected for the fellowship, you will need to submit the following additional materials: